zhenners/pygame1/README.md

 # 5 Drawing the window - The Player
 Goals:
-1. Create an invisible rectangle around the player image
+1. Create an invisible rectangle around the player image [ASSIGN SOMEONE TO SHARE WHY WE NEED A RECTANGLE & WHAT ARE PIXELS]
 2. Draw the player image on to the display screen

 What you'll learn: